-In an everRun system, a storage group is a collection of logical disks. everRun software creates the Initial Storage Group, which contains all logical disks present at install time.
-You can view information about the storage group from the Storage Groups page of the everRun Availability Console.
-For information, see "The Storage Group Page" on page 95.
+You can view information about storage group from the Storage Groups page of the everRun Availability Console.
+For information, see "The Storage Groups Page" on page 97.

-Sizing Volume Containers

-A volume container is storage space that holds a volume and VM snapshot data associated with that volume.
+"Storage Requirements" on page 26 "Creating a New Storage Group" on page 111 "The everRun Availability Console" on page 56 "Using the everRun Availability Console" on page 55 Sizing Volume Containers A volume container is storage space that holds a volume and VM snapshot data associated with that volume.